adri27info/Carousel/README.md

 # Carousel

-This is a js based application scrolling images from right to left through an image carousel.
+This is a js project based in scrolling images from right to left through an image carousel.

 ![Image text](img/app-preview.png)